JoshuaSchilz/miniSCIDOM_tensor/README.md

 - If everything works properly, you get a public URL in the terminal that can be accessed remotely from any device.

+### Troubleshooting
+- *In case of problems, try deleting the image inside the apptainer folder and try again*
+- *please make the shell (.sh) files executable by running:*
+`chmod +x setup.sh` and `chmod +x run_app.sh`
+- *In case you get long errors (that might be related to file watching) when running without a linux container-(apptainer), please delete the apptainer folder (don't worry - it can be generated back with the setup.sh file) and try again*

 ## Running the base code directly
 The base class for reconstruction is located in `libs/deconvolute.py`.
 The simple reconstructed light distribution can be obtained using the following minimal code: